 So as you see I really liked the lens design but I had mixed feelings about the coating.
 This is something probably no one will notice except for a really small percentage of wearers of progressive glasses.
 But some will do if they notice a little bit more glare.

 In the last few years, I already had a lot of progressive lenses on my nose.
 And the design of the Shamir Autograph Intelligence just fits my needs.
 But I want to point out that this is of course just my personal opinion.

 My colleague, for example, prefers other progressive lens designs.
 Also not the ones with the measurements built-in from the multi-unit devices but he prefers another manufacturer.
 So don´t get too caught up in thinking the Autograph Intelligence lens is the only option out there for you.
 To me the experience is great.

 Most of the positive effects are not visible because they do not get in your way during your daily routine.
 And was exactly was happened with the Shamir Intelligence.
 I had in on my nose and straight lines were pretty close to straight as I looked at the stairs.
 Driving with these progressive lenses was also easy because of the wide view they gave me.
 Although I experience a little blur in the periphery.
-For now, I need to say the Autograph Intelligence is one of my favorite progressive lens designs.

 I also ordered another pair of Autograph Intelligence lenses.
 The difference here was the coating.
 My second pair came with the Glacier Acromatic UV which is available with the Index 1,5 only.
 And I don´t like it.
 With this coating, I notice mirroring effects all the time.
 That is too much so I don´t use it all.

-If you want a really solid progressive lens Design I highly recommend Autograph Intelligence but only with the coatings Glacier, Glacier Plus UV or Glacier Plus UV Infra-Red.
+If you want a really solid progressive lens Design I highly recommend Autograph Intelligence but only with the coatings Glacier, Glacier Plus UV, or Glacier Plus UV Infra-Red.